-If any travel time occurs outside the regularly scheduled work hours, it may not be hours worked.
+Any travel time that occurs outside the regularly scheduled work hours may not be hours worked.
 If the employee is driving while traveling outside of regular work hours, the travel time counts as hours worked.
 However, if the employee is a passenger (e.g., on an airplane, train, bus, or boat), the travel time outside of regular work hours does not count as hours worked unless the employee is working while traveling.

 Working while traveling

-If you require an employee to perform any work while traveling, the travel must be counted as hours worked.
+If you require an employee to perform any work while traveling, count the travel as hours worked.
 For example, you might require an employee to drive, assist the driver, do mandatory reading, or act as a tour guide.